tritemio/jupyter_notebook_beginner_guide/docs/what_is_jupyter.rst

 A notebook *kernel* is a "computational engine" that executes the code contained in a :ref:`notebook_document`.
-In this guide, we refer to a specific kernel called *ipython kernel* which executes python code.
+The *ipython kernel*, referenced in this guide, executes python code.
 Kernels for many other languages exists
 (`official kernels <http://jupyter.readthedocs.org/en/latest/#kernels>`__).